MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-loadkeyboardlayoutw.md

 Type: <b>HKL</b>

 If the function succeeds, the return value is the input locale identifier corresponding to the name specified in <i>pwszKLID</i>.
 If no matching locale is available, the return value is the default language of the system.

+If the function fails, the return value is NULL.
+A possible cause is the layout's library being loaded from the application's directory.

 To get extended error information, call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.

 ## -remarks